poet, fiction writer, anthologist

 AUTHOR OF THE SOJOURN

-David Lloyd is the author of ten books, including three poetry collections (Warriors 2012, The Gospel According to Frank 2009, The Everyday Apocalypse 2002) and three works of fiction (Boys: Stories and a Novella 2005, Over the Line 2013, and The Moving of the Water 2018).
+David Lloyd is the author of eleven books, including four poetry collections (The Body's Compass forthcoming, Warriors 2012, The Gospel According to Frank 2009, The Everyday Apocalypse 2002) and three works of fiction (Boys: Stories and a Novella 2005, Over the Line 2013, and The Moving of the Water 2018).
 In 2000, he received the Poetry Society of America’s Robert H. Winner Memorial Award.
 In 2001 he was a Fulbright Distinguished Scholar in residence at Bangor University, Wales, UK.
-He returns to Wales as a Cardiff University Fulbright Scholar in 2020.
-He directs the Creative Writing Program at Le Moyne College in Syracuse, NY.
+He returns to Wales as a Cardiff University Fulbright Scholar in 2021.
+He directs the Creative Writing Program at Le Moyne College, in Syracuse, NY.
+(For more information about the program, click Here.)

 NEWLY PUBLISHED IN JOURNALS